-7.1 All statutory consultees will write directly to PINS within the 21 days period being the 23 September 2022 and are thereby not mentioned within this report.
+7.1 All statutory consultees are required to write directly to the Planning Inspectorate (PINS) (and not the Local Planning Authority) within the 21 days period being the 23 September 2022.
+Accordingly it should be noted that considerations/advice normally obtained from statutory consultees to assist in the determination of a major planning application have not been provided and are thereby not included within this report.